v923z/micropython-ulab/docs/manual/source/ulab.rst

 hundred million.
 This is obviously a waste of resources in an environment, where resources are scarce.

-Finally, there is a reason for using micropython in the first place.
+Finally, there is a reason for using ``micropython`` in the first place.
 Namely, that a microcontroller can be programmed in a very elegant, and *pythonic* way.
 But if it is so, why should we not extend this idea to other tasks and concepts that might come up in this context?
 If there was no other reason than this *elegance*, I would find that convincing enough.

-Based on the above-mentioned considerations, all functions are implemented in a way that
+Based on the above-mentioned considerations, all functions in ``ulab`` are implemented in a way that

 1. conforms to ``numpy`` as much as possible
 2. is so frugal with RAM as possible,